aladdinpersson/Machine-Learning-Collection/README.md

 # Machine Learning Collection
 In this repository I will be uploading everything machine learning related.
 I try to make the code as clear as possible, and the goal is be to used as a lookup to solve specific problems.
 For most I have also done video explanations on youtube to make it easier to follow the code if you're a beginner, and for a few I've done the derivations on my blog.
-If you got any questions add an issue or would like to add an algorithm do a PR, this repository is contribution friendly :smiley:
+If you got any questions add an issue or would like to add an algorithm do a PR!
+This repository is contribution friendly :smiley:

 :white_check_mark:: Algorithm is tested  \
 :small_red_triangle:: Algorithm is not tested \